pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

 </html>
 ```

-This code snippet will override the default `404.html` of Netlify and once the user comes to this page, he will be redirected to our `/error` route page using browser location API.
+For routes of the form `https://domain.netlify.com/error<any_text>`, this code snippet will override the default `404.html` of Netlify and once the user comes to this page, he will be redirected to our `/error` route page using browser location API.

 Hope this helped you and saved your time finding fixes from Netlify which do not exist yet.